dathere/datapusher-plus/README.md

 ### DataPusher+ Configuration

 The DataPusher+ instance is configured in the `.env` file located in the working directory of DP+ (`/etc/ckan/datapusher-plus` when running a production deployment.
-The root of the datapusher-plus source directory when running a development installation.)
+The `datapusher-plus/datapusher` source directory when running a development installation.)

 See [dot-env.template](datapusher/dot-env.template) for a summary of configuration options available.